ferchovdelc/ferchovdelc/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on as Professor of International Relations at Universidade Positivo (Curitiba-Brazil)
 - 🌱 I’m currently learning Computer Sciencie at Universidade Positivo.
 I'm very curious about the development code and operating systems (Linux and Android).
 Furthermore, I would like to expand my knowledge in these areas of study.
+Furthermore, I would like as much of my work as possible to be open source.
 - 👯 I’m looking to collaborate
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...